Chris10Garcia/phase-1-blog-1-code-examples/blog.md

 - array.map()

-what map does, it takes the elements within the array it was called on, does something to each one, and returns the processed elements in a new array
+what map does, it takes the elements within the array it was called on, does something to each one with a function you provide, and returns the processed elements in a new array.
+The original array stays the same

 `const result = myArray.map(element => {
     return element * 2